CS2103JAN2017-W09-B1/main/docs/UserGuide.md

 Note:

+* You can have an alias for all original commands in Burdens.
 * The new command used for the current command can only be a word.
+* Do not use these keywords as your new command: "for" and "use".

 Let us show you some *examples*:
 ```